Expansion of a quantum gas in a shell trap: Abstract

 \section{Abstract}

-We report the observation of dramatic consequences of dimensional reduction onto the motional state of a quantum gas restricted to a curved two-dimensional surface.
+We report the observation of the controlled expansion of a two-dimensional quantum gas confined onto a curved shell-shaped surface.
 We start from the ellipsoidal geometry of a dressed quadrupole trap and introduce a novel gravity compensation mechanism enabling to explore the full ellipsoid.
-The dimensional reduction manifests itself by the spontaneous emergence of an annular shape in the atomic distribution, due to the zero-point energy of the transverse confinement.
-The experimental results are compared with the solution of the three dimensional Gross-Pitaevskii equation and with a two-dimensional semi-analytical model.
-This work evidences how a hidden dimension can affect dramatically the embedded low dimensional system by inducing a change of topology.
+The zero-point energy of the transverse confinement manifests itself by the spontaneous emergence of an annular shape in the atomic distribution.
+The experimental results are compared with the solution of the three-dimensional Gross-Pitaevskii equation and with a two-dimensional semi-analytical model.
+This work evidences how a hidden dimension can affect dramatically the embedded low-dimensional system by inducing a change of topology.